RzrZrx/Gluetun-qBittorrent-Port-Updater-Script-For-unRAID/Setup/Setup Gluetun.md

 # Gluetun and qBittorrent Port Synchronization Script

-This script automates the synchronization of the VPN forwarded port from Gluetun with qBittorrent’s listening port, eliminating manual port configuration and optimizing torrent connectivity in a Docker environment.
+This script automates the synchronization of the VPN forwarded port from Gluetun with qBittorrent's listening port in an UnRaid environment.
+It eliminates manual port configuration and optimizes torrent connectivity for VPN providers like PIA or ProtonVPN.

 ## Benefits
 - Eliminates manual port configuration for qBittorrent.
 - Optimizes torrent connectivity by syncing qBittorrent’s listening port with the VPN’s forwarded port.
-- Centralizes VPN traffic management for multiple containers.
+- Centralizes VPN traffic management for multiple Docker containers.

 ## Prerequisites
 ### qBittorrent Configuration
 - WebUI must be enabled and accessible within the same Docker network as Gluetun.
 - Valid WebUI credentials (username and password) are required.

 ### Network Setup
 - Ensure qBittorrent and Gluetun are on the same Docker network or configured for container-to-container communication.
-- Additional containers can be routed through Gluetun (e.g., a Chromium container, as shown in the Gluetun Docker template).
+- Additional containers (e.g., Chromium) can be routed through Gluetun using the same setup.

 ### Variables to Set
 - `PORT_FORWARD_ONLY`
 - `VPN_PORT_FORWARDING`
 - `PORT_FORWARDING_STATUS_FILE`